eZanmoto/dot/README.md

 Installing
 ----------

 `dot` is a single bash script.
-It can be run from where it's downloaded to, using bash, or can be made executable using `chmod` and put in a directory in your `PATH` for convenience.
+It can be run from where it was downloaded, using bash, or can be made executable using `chmod` and put in a directory in your `PATH` for convenience.

 A useful shortcut is to add an alias for `dot` to your shell initialisation script that contains the repository address: